Jeffrey M. Swann's practice is focused on civil litigation, with an emphasis on Oil & Gas Law, Construction and Design Law, and Transportation Law.

 Jeffrey joined PPGMR Law as an attorney in 2011 and is admitted to the bar in Arkansas and the U.S. District Courts for the Eastern and Western Districts of Arkansas.
 Jeffrey is a graduate of Little Rock Catholic High School and the University of Mississippi, where he obtained a Bachelor of Science in Mechanical Engineering in 2007.
 After spending some time as a Mechanical Engineer in the aviation industry, he attended law school at the University of Arkansas at Little Rock William H. Bowen School of Law, where he received his J.D. in 2011.

-Mid-South Super Lawyers, Rising Star, a Thomson Reuters Service, 2015-2017 (Energy & Natural Resources; Business Litigation; Construction Litigation)
+Mid-South Super Lawyers, Rising Star, a Thomson Reuters Service, since 2015 (Energy & Natural Resources; Business Litigation; Construction Litigation)

 Best Lawyers, Business Litigation, Little Rock Soiree Magazine, 2016